 - 3 cups all-purpose einkorn flour

-- 2 teaspoons finely ground real salt (divided)
+- 2 teaspoons fine sea salt (divided)

 - ¼ cup salted butter (cut into ¼-inch dice)